huijing/personal-website-v3/src/content/blog/2020-01-21-state-and-props-in-react.md

 ## Event handling

 React implements its own synthetic event handling, which their cross-browser wrapper around the browser's native event.
 It works great, that's not the problem.
-The issue is how Javascript handles functions in general.
+The issue is how JavaScript handles functions in general.

 In JSX, the event handler is passed as a function, i.e. `<button onClick={handleClick}>Click me</button>` instead of a string as is the case in HTML, i.e. `<button onclick="handleClick()">Click me</button>`.
-The thing is, class methods are not bound by default in Javascript.
+The thing is, class methods are not bound by default in JavaScript.

 When we pass the `handleClick` function to `onClick`, we are passing a reference to `handleClick`.
 The function is called by React's event handling system so the context of `this` gets lost.
 If you don't bind `this.handleClick` and pass it to `onClick`, `this` ends up being undefined when you call the function.